Omega 3 Foods & Recipes

 Omega-3:Omega-6 Ratio

-Omega 6
+Omega 6 Fatty Acids

-While you need some omega-6 fatty acids, excessive amounts can cause inflammation and overwhelm the anti-inflammatory omega-3s in the body.
-A diet with excess omega-6 and little omega-3 will increase inflammation.
+While you need some omega-6 fatty acids, excessive amounts can cause inflammation and outnumber the anti-inflammatory omega-3s in the body.
+A diet with excess omega-6 and little omega-3 is associated with increased inflammation.
+Conversely, a diet with a lot of omega-3s and sparse omega-6s has been shown to reduce inflammation.

-For more details, see Too Much Omega 6: Are You Getting Too Much of a ‘Good Thing’?
+For more details, see Too Much Omega-6: Are You Getting Too Much of a ‘Good Thing’?

 Synergistic Nutrients